-Summer Undergraduate Research Opportunities in Science (Summer UROPS) for Exchange Students
+Summer Undergraduate Research Opportunities in Science (Summer UROPS) and Summer Undergraduate Research Attachment in Science (Summer URAPS) for Exchange Students

-The NUS Faculty of Science offers opportunities for undergraduate students from our Partner Universities to participate in our Undergraduate Research Opportunities Programme in Science (UROPS) during the Summer - Special Term Part 1 and Part 2 - from May till August.
+The NUS Faculty of Science offers opportunities for undergraduate students from our Partner Universities to participate in our Undergraduate Research Opportunities Programme in Science (UROPS) and Undergraduate Research Attachment Programme in Science (URAPS) during the Summer from May till August or July till September.
 This programme provides students with opportunities to work on research projects they are interested in and under the supervision of our faculty members.
 Through Summer UROPS, students can gain first-hand experience in research and earn modular credits (MCs) to fulfil their graduation requirements.

 - Conduct cutting-edge research in NUS under supervision of a faculty member in a conducive environment with state-of-the-art laboratory facilities.